 Sandra Warren is the collaborative advisor for the ASES SCASS at CCSSO.
 She taught at East Carolina University (ECU) and served as the special education program area coordinator.
 Many of her publications are the result of work with ECU faculty members, CCSSO, the National Association of State Directors of Special Education, and the National Center on Educational Outcomes.

-Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Georgia, Hawaii, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Mississippi, Missouri, Nebraska, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Utah, Washington, West Virginia, Wisconsin, Wyoming
+2013-14 State Members: Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Georgia, Hawaii, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Mississippi, Missouri, Nebraska, North Carolina, Ohio, Pennsylvania, South Carolina, South Dakota, Texas, Utah, West Virginia, Wisconsin, and Wyoming

 - PublicationResearch-based Practices for Creating Access to the General Curriculum in Mathematics for Students with Significant Intellectual Disabilities